oesteban/hcph-sops/docs/data-management/qaqc-criteria.md

     Generally, do not exclude this T1w image unless the noise pattern destroys cortical gray matter areas.
 - [ ] Check for global [*salt-and-pepper* noise](https://en.wikipedia.org/wiki/Salt-and-pepper_noise) distribution.
     Generally, do not exclude this T1w image except evident imaging global failure.
+- [ ] Check for low SNR characterized by a grainy picture.
+Generally, do not exclude this T1w image unless the noise pattern destroys cortical gray matter areas.

 ... continued ...

+### Group report
+- If they are not excluded yet, re-inspect the individual visual report of the three scans with the lowest SNR and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).

 ## Functional MRI